josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/cpp/gdextension_cpp_example.md

 }
 ```

-Here, our ADD_SIGNAL macro can be a single call with a MethodInfo argument.
+Here, our `ADD_SIGNAL` macro can be a single call with a `MethodInfo` argument.
-MethodInfo's first parameter will be the signal's name, and its remaining parameters
+`MethodInfo`'s first parameter will be the signal's name, and its remaining parameters
-are PropertyInfo types which describe the essentials of each of the method's parameters.
+are `PropertyInfo` types which describe the essentials of each of the method's parameters.
-PropertyInfo parameters are defined with the data type of the parameter, and then the name
+`PropertyInfo` parameters are defined with the data type of the parameter, and then the name
 that the parameter will have by default.

-So here, we add a signal, with a MethodInfo which names the signal "position_changed".
+So here, we add a signal, with a `MethodInfo` which names the signal "position_changed".
 The
-PropertyInfo parameters describe two essential arguments, one of type Object, the other
+`PropertyInfo` parameters describe two essential arguments, one of type `Object`, the other
-of type Vector2, respectively named "node" and "new_pos".
+of type `Vector2`, respectively named "node" and "new_pos".

-Next, we'll need to change our _process method:
+Next, we'll need to change our `_process` method:

 ```
 void GDExample::_process(double delta) {